LDSSA/ds-prep-course/README.md

 ## Learning Unit Workflow

-You will need to follow this workflow every week starting from week 1 (if you completed the [Initial Setup](#initial-setup), which corresponds to week 0, you dont need to do the Learning Unit Workflow, but do read on!).
+You will need to follow this workflow every week starting from week 1.

-Learning units will be announced in the academy's _#annoucements_ channel.
+Learning units will be announced in the academy's _#announcements_ channel.
 At this point they are available in the [ds-prep-course](https://github.com/LDSSA/ds-prep-course) repository.